coderbyheart/blog/_posts/2015-03-12-how-to-write-a-job-post-for-development-positions.md

 I hope this helps you in building a great job posting.
 But don't forget that this is only a small part of the things you have to do to attract great talent.

+## Update

+I now work as [the CTO at Fintura](/one-month-into-my-new-job-as-the-cto-at-fintura/) and one of my first tasks was to write our job postings.
+I tried to integrate all my tips from above into them.
+You can find the result on [angel.co](https://angel.co/fintura/jobs).